roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Create a node pool.md

 6. On the Create Node Pool page, set the parameters for the node pool.

-    For more information, see [Create a cluster of ACK Proprietary Edition](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a cluster of ACK Proprietary Edition.md).
+    For more information, see [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md).
 The following list describes some of the parameters:

     -   Quantity: Specify the number of nodes that you want to add to the node pool.
 If you do not need to create a node, set this parameter to 0.
     -   Select the operating system for the nodes.
-Valid values: CentOS, AliyunLinux, and Windows.
+Valid values: CentOS, Alibaba Cloud Linux, and Windows.
     -   Node Label: You can add labels to the specified nodes.
     -   ECS Label: You can add labels to the specified ECS instances.
     -   Custom Resource Group: You can specify the resource group to which the nodes of the node pool belong.